SAGES-UCSC/Photometry/README.md

 export PYTHONPATH=$PYTHONPATH:</path/to/directory/with/routines>
 ```

+This means that you can run all the tools from any other directory on your computer.

 An explanation of the code and how to use it is in the wiki for this repository.